ericianni/DOC/week4/exploration.md

         self.last_name = last_name
 ```

 This is the code we are going to be using when writing our first tests.
 To do this we are going to have PyCharm help us do some of the tedious work for us.

+### Create testing file

 PyCharm has a feature where you can select a class and have empty tests automatically generated.
 To do this we simply right-click on the class name and select `Go To` and then `Test`.
 ![Go To Test](./images/go_to_test.png)

 This will bring up a drop down menu that lists the current tests for the selection and the option to `Create New Test...`.
 Since we haven't created any tests this is the only option we have so select it.